Key Points

 Such worries include plagiarism and cheating, erosion of writing and critical thinking skills, student mental health risks from chatbots, and serious data-privacy threats if staff uploaded student information into public AI tools.

-Board members urged tight guardrails, in-class writing without AI, and necessary training on responsible use and privacy before the district scales up.
+Board members urged tight guardrails, in-class writing without AI, and necessary training on responsible use and privacy before the district expands usage.

 District 5 member Vicki-Elaine Felder said she sees some value in AI for visuals and relieving teachers of paperwork but said she “[doesn’t] trust AI” and “[doesn’t] like it at all.”